• Skip to primary navigation

 • Blender: Needed to blend up the popsicle mixture.
 Most blenders should work fine for this recipe but a high powered blender like a Vitamix does this with ease.
 This is the specific Vitamix model that I have used and loved for a few years now (but they are all great).

 • Popsicle Molds: Avoid frustration by using a great popsicle mold.
 Here are some of my top picks for the best popsicle molds.
-My absolute favourite is this stainless steel mold.
+My absolute favorite is this stainless steel mold.

 How To Make Homemade Mango Popsicles